-The original corridor could not have anticipated the number of people the 7th Ave LRT would serve.
-As Calgary grew, the stations quickly became overcrowded and the stations did not integrate with the streetscape.
-The result was a fragmented urban environment that was over-crowded at peak times and void of street life at all others.
-To reinvigorate the corridor, GEC Architecture worked with the City to completely refurbish the 15-block long 7th Avenue Transit Corridor.
+The original corridor could not have anticipated the number of people the 7th Avenue LRT would serve.
+As Calgary grew, the stations quickly became overcrowded, and the stations did not integrate with the streetscape.
+The result was a fragmented urban environment, over-crowded at peak times and void of street life at all others.
+To reinvigorate the corridor, GEC Architecture worked with the City of Calgary to completely refurbish the 15-block long 7th Avenue Transit Corridor.

-The redesign links people, businesses, trains, and buses in a vibrant urban corridor.
-The corridor includes 11 new four-car long stations, a new traction power system, improved infrastructure for the accommodation of buses, and a significantly upgraded urban landscape with new interfaces to adjacent buildings.
-All of this work was done under full revenue service over a decade, and has completely transformed the face of downtown Calgary.
+The redesign links people, businesses, trains and buses in a vibrant urban corridor.
+The corridor includes 11 new four-car stations, a new traction power system, improved infrastructure for the accommodation of buses, and an upgraded urban landscape with new interfaces to adjacent buildings.
+We completed this work under full revenue service over a decade, transforming the face of downtown Calgary.